 The same goes for exercise.
 Cardiorespiratory fitness remains one of the strongest predictors of mortality, and in menopause resistance training matters even more because it helps preserve muscle, bone, and insulin sensitivity.
 If body composition is one of your main concerns, read our full piece on menopause and weight gain.

-At Progevita we treat menopause this way: hormonal profile, metabolic work-up, body composition, VO₂max, strength, sleep, perceived stress, and symptoms.
+At Progevita we treat menopause this way: symptoms, medical history, contraindications, metabolic work-up, body composition, VO₂max, strength, sleep, perceived stress and, when it changes a decision, hormone testing.
 Then we decide whether HRT makes sense, which goal it serves, and how we will measure whether it is helping.
 That is more useful than arguing ideology about hormones.

 How we approach it at Progevita

 The Women’s Vital Path programme, from €2,100 for 4 nights, is designed for women in perimenopause and menopause who want clarity and a real plan.
-It includes medical consultation, hormonal cycle assessment, VO₂max, bioimpedance with muscle composition, daily strength work, ozone therapy, one IV drip according to medical indication, and a 12-month follow-up plan.
+It includes medical consultation, hormonal review when indicated, VO₂max, bioimpedance with muscle composition, daily strength work and a 12-month follow-up plan.
+Other programme resources, such as ozone therapy or an IV drip, are considered only by individual medical indication and are not menopause-specific treatments or substitutes for the HRT decision.

 That is the difference between “let's try hormones and see” and real longevity medicine.
 If menopause is a systems biology transition, the intervention must be systemic too.
 A single oestradiol number is not enough.

 If you are still in the earlier transition, start with our guide to perimenopause symptoms.
-If you are deciding whether HRT belongs in your plan, pair this piece with our review of recent hormone therapy advances.
+If you are deciding whether HRT belongs in your plan, pair this piece with our updated guide to menopause hormone therapy.
 And if you want a full assessment, you can start your plan here.

 Frequently asked questions about menopause, longevity, and HRT